Probabilistic divide-and-conquer: a new exact simulation method, with integer partitions as an example: The basic lemma for exact sampling with divide-and-conquer

+where the last equality assumes assumes the optimal choice of $C$. \ignore{ \begin{remark} A priori, it appears as though the threshold function $t(a)$ depends on $p$; however, the scaling by $C$ eliminates this dependency, and simply requires detailed knowledge of the distribution of $B$.
+It would be tempting to replace $C$ by $C' = C/p$ in our exposition, and define $t(a)$ as

-For comparison, if we were not using divide-and-conquer, but instead proposing pairs $(A_i,B_i)$ and hoping to get lucky, i.e., hoping that $h(A_i,B_i)=1$, with success probability $p$ and expected number of proposals to get one success equal to $1/p$, then, \emph{ignoring the cost of proposing the $B_i$}, the ratio of old cost to new might be called a speedup:
+but since the overall cost of the algorithm is defined in terms of $C$, and since we will be comparing this approach to the usual rejection sampling, which has overall cost $1/p$, we prefer the separate notation. \end{remark} } For comparison, if we were using rejection sampling instead of divide-and-conquer, i.e., proposing pairs $(A_i,B_i)$ until $h(A_i,B_i)=1$, with success probability $p$ at each trial and expected number of proposals to get one success equal to $1/p$, then, \emph{ignoring the cost of proposing the $B_i$}, the ratio of old cost to new might be called a speedup:

-Even though the cost involved in proposing the $B$ is in general \emph{not negligible}, in Section \ref{sect b=1} we will give several natural examples where it is.
+where again the last equality assumes the optimal choice of $C$.
+Even though the cost involved in proposing the $B$ is in general \emph{not negligible}, in Section \ref{sect b=1} we will give several natural examples, similar to Algorithm~\ref{IP PDC DSH procedure}, where it is.

-{\bf Is the threshold function $t$ computable?} In step (4), for each proposed value $a=A_i$, we need to be able to compute $t(a)$; this can be either a minor cost, a major cost, or an absolute impediment, making probabilistic divide-and-conquer infeasible.
-All of these variations occur in the context of integer partitions, and will be discussed in Sections \ref{sect divide} -- \ref{sect d(z)}, and again in Section \ref{sect cost}. {\bf Hard versus soft rejection.} Adopting the language of information theory, where soft-decision decoders are contrasted with hard-decision decoders, an acceptance/rejection function $t : \A \to [0,1]$ whose image is actually $\{0,1\}$ should be called a \emph{hard rejection} function.
-These hard rejections \emph{are} part of von Neumann's scheme, in a trivial way, and correspond to conditioning on being in the subset of $\A$ given by $\A_1 := \{a \in \A: t(a)=1\}$.
-We sometimes use \emph{waiting-to-get-lucky} as the description of these trivial uses of acceptance/rejection sampling.
-See the discussion following \eqref{set color} for further analysis; one might actually have a \emph{soft} rejection function, but wish to separate out the \emph{hard} component.
+\begin{remark} For each proposed value $a=A_i$, we need to be able to compute $t(a)$; this can be either a minor cost, a major cost, or an absolute impediment, making probabilistic divide-and-conquer infeasible.
+All of these variations occur in the context of integer partitions, and will be discussed in Sections \ref{sect divide} -- \ref{sect d(z)}, and again in Section \ref{sect cost}; see also Remark~\ref{X}. \end{remark}